Awareness and Experience

 lie in your ability

-You can visit one of our city schools, or come on a weekend course at Haa before you attend a longer one.
+You can visit one of our city schools, or come on a weekend course here at Haa Retreat Center before you attend a longer one.
 Also enquire if we are running courses in your area.
 Swami Janakananda occasionally visits England, Australia and the Americas.

 People with previous knowledge of yoga or meditation are often amazed at what we offer and at the possibilities present during a course.
 Even though it may help, you don’t need previous experience of yoga.
 Many start from scratch.

 Some students feel that one 10 or 14-day course is enough, others return year after year.
 Still others go on to the Kriya Yoga course.
-And then there are those who are inspired to take three months off during winter to undergo more lengthy training under especially favourable conditions (see the 3-month course).
+And then there are those who are inspired to take three months off during winter to undergo more lengthy training under especially favourable conditions (see the descripton of the 3-Month Sadhana Course).

 An intense situation